maritimeconnectivity/g1128-msr-service-specification/service-specification.md

 * Requirements on service provider authentication and service consumer authentication is entirely up to the service provider.

-In terms of the discoverability mechanism, this should be provided using a query operation.
+In terms of the discoverability mechanism, this must support at least a basic query operation.
 A query is a just character string broken up into terms and operators.
 There are two types of terms: Single Terms and Phrases.

 * A Single Term is a single word such as "test" or "hello".